Purification Through Violence

 Purification through Violence is the debut studio album by American death metal band Dying Fetus, following Infatuation with Malevolence, a collection of early demos.
 It was released in 1996.

-The band left Pulverizer Records shortly after the album's release.
+The band left Pulverizer Records soon after the album's release.

 Release history

 Purification Through Violence was reissued in January 2011 by Relapse.
 It included the bonus tracks "Beaten into Submission" (1997 rehearsal demo) and "Raped on the Altar" (live in Herbolzheim, Germany, 1998).